32 Great Christmas Activities and Traditions for Teenagers

 9. Go Look at Christmas Lights in your PJs

 This has been a holiday tradition in our family for years, and it didn’t end when kids began hitting the teenage years.
-You’re never too old to drive around in PJs with a mug of hot chocolate.
+You’re never too old to drive around in PJs with a mug of hot chocolate and Christmas carols on the radio.

-Some years we’ll see who can spot the most bizarre decoration.
+Some years we’ll see who can spot the most bizarre decorations or the most unique light displays.
 Or we’ll set points for seeing certain things and see who can rack up the best score (10 points for a manger scene, 5 points for anything with a penguin, 5 points for anything from Home Alone).

 10. Create Some New Edible Traditions